ritz0502/PrescribeRight/README.md

-PrescribeRight: Your AI-Powered Health Assistant
+# PrescribeRight: Your AI-Powered Health Assistant

 💡 About the Project
-PrescribeRight is a full-stack web application that provides users with preliminary health insights and personalized care recommendations.
-It uses AI models to analyze symptoms and patient data, offering potential disease diagnoses, medication plans, and lifestyle advice.
+PrescribeRight is a full-stack AI-powered health assistant that provides preliminary health insights and personalized care recommendations.
+It analyzes symptoms and patient data to suggest potential disease diagnoses, medications, and lifestyle advice.

-The application has two main interaction modes:
+Interaction Modes:

-Guided Consultation: A step-by-step form for structured symptom input and detailed results display.
+Guided Consultation: Step-by-step AI-powered form for structured symptom input and results.

-AI Chatbot: An interactive chat interface where users can have a conversation with an NLP model, helping them understand possible diseases and prescribing appropriate medications.
+AI Chatbot: Conversational interface where the NLP model interacts with users to extract symptoms, understand diseases, and recommend medications.

-⚠️ Disclaimer: PrescribeRight is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
+⚠️ Disclaimer: PrescribeRight is for informational purposes only and is not a substitute for professional medical advice.
 Always consult a qualified healthcare professional.

-✨ Key Features
+# ✨ Key Features

-AI-Powered Symptom Analysis: Analyzes user-input symptoms to suggest potential medical conditions.
+AI-Powered Symptom Analysis: Extracts symptoms from user input to suggest potential conditions.

-Personalized Medication Recommendations: Suggests medications and correct dosages for detected diseases.
+Personalized Medication Recommendations: Suggests medicines with correct dosages for detected diseases.

-Interactive AI Chatbot: Conversational interface where the NLP chatbot interacts with the user to extract symptoms, understand the disease, and recommend medications.
+Interactive AI Chatbot: Conversational interface for intuitive, real-time health consultations.

-Guided Consultations Page: Structured AI-powered form where users can fill in symptoms and patient details to get disease and medication predictions.
+Guided Consultations Page: AI-powered form where users fill symptoms and patient details.

-Comprehensive Results Display: Shows detailed information including suggested medicines, dosage, and lifestyle advice.
+Comprehensive Results Display: Shows diseases, recommended medicines, dosage, and lifestyle advice.

 Responsive Design: Works seamlessly on desktop and mobile devices.

-🧠 Models Used
+# 🧠 Models Used

-PrescribeRight leverages state-of-the-art Hugging Face models for NLP and biomedical entity extraction, enabling accurate symptom understanding and disease prediction.
+PrescribeRight leverages Hugging Face models for NLP and biomedical entity extraction:

 1. General NLP & Text Processing

 Model: google/flan-t5-small

-Purpose: Handles text summarization, keyword extraction, and general text-to-text transformations.
+Purpose: Text summarization, keyword extraction, and text-to-text transformations.

-Use Case: Extracts key information from user input before passing it to the biomedical entity recognition model.
+Use Case: Extracts relevant keywords before biomedical entity recognition.

 Link: Hugging Face Model